-Existing contracts entered into by members who elected before 1 April 2008 to purchase added years of membership continue in force (unless the member elects to cease the contract).
+Existing contracts entered into by members who elected before 1 April 2008 to purchase added years of membership continue in force, unless the member elects to end the contract.
 Payments under these contracts are expressed as a percentage of the member's pensionable pay (2008 Scheme definition of pensionable pay).
-The contributions should only be deducted on the 2008 Scheme definition of pensionable pay ie excluding any pay that is pensionable in the 2014 Scheme but which was not pensionable in the 2008 Scheme, such as non-contractual overtime.
+The contributions should only be deducted on the 2008 Scheme definition of pensionable pay.
+This excludes any pay that is pensionable in the 2014 Scheme, but which was not pensionable in the 2008 Scheme, such as non-contractual overtime.

-- relevant child related leave (ordinary maternity, adoption or paternity leave or paid shared parental leave, plus paid additional maternity or adoption leave), plus unpaid additional maternity, paternity or adoption leave or unpaid shared parental leave, or - reserve forces service leave where the reserve forces pay is equal to or greater than the pay that would have been paid had the member continued to be employed by the Scheme employer, or - o absence due to a trade dispute, or - o jury service on reduced or no pay, or - o any other period of authorised leave of absence, or - any period of unpaid unauthorised absence the employee must continue to pay contributions under any pre-existing added years contract entered into before 1 April 2008 (unless the employee elects to end the contract).
+- relevant child related leave (ordinary maternity, adoption or paternity leave, paid parental bereavement leave or paid shared parental leave, plus paid additional maternity or adoption leave), plus unpaid additional maternity, paternity or adoption leave or unpaid shared parental leave - reserve forces service leave where the reserve forces pay is equal to or greater than the pay that would have been paid had the member continued to be employed by the Scheme employer - absence due to a trade dispute - jury service on reduced or no pay - any other period of authorised leave of absence, or - · any period of unpaid unauthorised absence the employee must continue to pay contributions under any pre-existing added years contract entered into before 1 April 2008, unless the employee elects to end the contract.